MS Romantika: History

 Romantika was built in 2002 by Aker Finnyards, Rauma and she was the first ever newbuilding to be delivered to Tallink.
-Between 2002 and 2006 the Romantika was used on the Helsinki–Tallinn route, until she was replaced by the new MS Galaxy.
-After this she was transferred to the Tallinn–Stockholm route, sailing parallel with her sister MS Victoria I.
+Between 2002 and 2006 the Romantika was used on the Helsinki–Tallinn route, until she was replaced by the new Galaxy.
+After this she was transferred to the Tallinn–Stockholm route, sailing parallel with her sister Victoria I.

-After the delivery of the Romantika was transferred to the Stockholm-Riga route in May 2009.
+After the delivery of Baltic Queen the Romantika was transferred to the Stockholm-Riga route in May 2009.
 Simultaneously with this she was changed from Estonian to Latvian registry.
-When the was chartered out from Tallink service in August 2014, the Romantika returned to the Tallinn–Mariehamn-Stockholm route.
+When the Silja Europa was chartered out from Tallink service in August 2014, the Romantika returned to the Tallinn–Mariehamn-Stockholm route.

 In December 2016, with the return of Silja Europa, Tallink reorganized the routes of their ferries and Romantika was transferred to the Stockholm - Riga route from December 12.

 From July to September 2021 Romantika was chartered to Morocco's Tanger-Med Port Authority for services between Morocco and Sète in France.

 On 13 October 2021, she arrived in Glasgow to provide accommodation for people attending the COP26 summit.